kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README.md

 # Project-Machu_Picchu_White_Paper
-Combination White Paper and Tutorial for Machu Picchu
+Combination of White Paper and Tutorial for Machu Picchu